Owen Beck (footballer): 2024–25: Loan to Blackburn Rovers

 On 27 August 2024, Beck joined EFL Championship club Blackburn Rovers on a season-long loan.
 He made his league debut in a 1–1 away draw in the East Lancashire derby against Burnley.

 On 22 September 2024, Beck received a red card for dissent during a derby match against Preston North End.
 Beck appeared to insist opposition player Milutin Osmajić had bitten his neck by highlighting skin marks, while post-match imagery appeared to corroborate this claim.
 On 14 December, Beck scored his first goal for Rovers in a 2–0 victory at home to Luton Town, his first in English league football.

 2025–26: Loan to Derby County

 On 25 July 2025, Beck signed a new long-term contract with Liverpool and immediately joined EFL Championship club Derby County on a season-long loan deal.
-Later on in July, Beck picked up a muscle injury which ruled him out of action for the start of Derby's season.
+Later on in July, Beck suffered a muscle injury which ruled him out of action for the start of Derby's season.
+On 4 January 2026, the club announced that Beck would return to Liverpool after failing to make a single appearance due to persistent injury issues.